yuliakora/ridescoredc-staging/Dev/model_research_notes.md

 	- Cross-city model comparison shows that predictive ability is still high even when a model is run for a different city, suggesting that there are common drivers of accidents across different geographic locations
 	- Results can help inform city planning: like targeting high-risk bike segments for infrastructure improvement (which would be a different use case than Ride Score DC)
 - Limitations:
-	- Quality of OSM data generally good for big cities, but declines for smaller cities
+	- Quality of OSM data generally good for big cities, but declines for smaller cities (shouldn't be a limitation for DC)
 	- Potential difference in temporal coverage between OSM street data and bike accident data
 	- Other classification models may perform even better, but will not be as easily interpretable as this model
 - Source: https://link.springer.com/article/10.1140/epjds/s13688-021-00265-y
 ---

 ### **Definition of Safety**
-Are we going to measuring riding comfort (LTS) or risk of bike accident?
+Are we going to measure riding comfort (LTS) or risk of bike accident?
 Safety and comfort can be measured in different ways.
 The EPJ paper mentioned these ways of measuring biking safety:
 1. Actual safety: data on actual accidents
 2. Perceived safety: how people personally evaluate risk of a bike road
 3. Inferred safety: indirectly inferred through relative position or speed of cars to bicycles